twhiteaker/CFGeom/README.md

 ## Use Cases (not exhaustive)

 * Encode watershed model time series and polygons in single file.
 Archiving the model output and geometry is the purpose.
-* A single streamflow value for all rivers in the conterminous U.S. at a given point in time.
+* Encode a streamflow value for each river segment in the conterminous U.S. at a given point in time.

 ## Proposal

-* Extending the CF timeseries feature type.
+* Extend the CF timeseries feature type.
-* polygon or polyline used for spatial 'coordinates' of a timeseries variable.
+* Polygon or polyline used for spatial 'coordinates' of a timeseries variable.
-* mimic well known text style for encoding multi polygons with holes and multilines.
+* Mimic well known text style for encoding multipolygons with holes and multilines.

 ## Important Elements and Structure